Thor368/NeoBMS_12ch/README.md

 ## V2.0
 - slave board with external balancing switches
 - 100mA per channel max
-- should improve measurmetn accuracy (no heat in chip)
+- should improve measurement accuracy (no heat in chip)